 The Treasury Offset Program was enacted as part of the Debt Collection Improvement Act of 1996 (DCIA, P.L.
 104-134).
-The act authorized the Treasury Department to create a centralized mechanism for reducing federal payments to pay off delinquent federal nontax debt and a variety of state debts, under IRC Sections 6402(d), 6402(e), and 3716.
+The act authorized the Treasury Department to create a centralized mechanism for offsetting federal payments to pay off delinquent federal nontax debt and a variety of state tax and nontax debts, under IRC Sections 6402(d), 6402(e), and 3716.

-Under the TOP, the BFS is allowed to offset a variety of federal payments to recover someone's delinquent federal nontax debt, unpaid child support, or certain delinquent state tax and nontax debt.
-To be eligible for collection through offset, federal nontax debt generally must be delinquent for more than 120 days, legally enforceable, and referred to the TOP directly by a creditor agency or indirectly through the BFS's Cross-Servicing Program (CSP), Treasury-designated debt collection centers, or the Department of Justice.
+Under the TOP, the BFS is allowed to offset a variety of federal payments to recover delinquent federal nontax debt, unpaid child support, or certain delinquent state tax and nontax debt.
+To be eligible for collection through the TOP, federal nontax debt generally must be delinquent for more than 120 days, legally enforceable, and referred to the TOP by a creditor agency or through the BFS's Cross-Servicing Program (CSP), Treasury-designated debt collection centers, or the Department of Justice.

 For debts referred to the CSP, the BFS attempts to collect them through a variety of actions.
-These include sending demand letters and trying to establish phone contact with a debtor; reporting debt to consumer or commercial credit bureaus; and garnishing the wages of a debtor.
-The BFS also has the option of referring delinquent debt to TOP or private debt collectors.
+These include sending demand letters and trying to establish phone contact with a debtor; reporting delinquent debt to consumer or commercial credit bureaus; and garnishing the wages of a debtor.
+The BFS also has the option of collecting delinquent debt through the TOP or authorized private debt collectors.

 In general, the federal payments eligible for levy under the FPLP are also eligible for offset through the TOP.
 The same percentage limits apply in both cases.
 Up to 100% of federal income tax refunds may be offset, including refunds from refundable tax credits like the earned income tax credit (EITC).
 Like the FPLP, certain federal payments cannot be offset through the TOP.
 If someone has both delinquent federal tax and nontax debt, paying off the tax debt is a higher priority.
-Only after the tax debt has been paid in full can a federal payment be offset for nontax debt.
+Only after the tax debt has been paid in full can a federal payment be offset to collect someone's nontax debt.

 The process of offsetting a federal payment through the TOP is similar to levying a federal payment under the FPLP.
 Creditor agencies (federal and state) submit information about delinquent debts to the BFS.
-Before it disburses an eligible payment, the BFS compares the payment information with information in its delinquent debtor database.
-If there is a match, the BFS offsets the payment, to the allowable extent, to satisfy the debt.
+Before it disburses an eligible payment, the BFS compares its payment information with the information in its delinquent debtor database.
+If there is a match, the BFS offsets the payment, to the allowable extent, to collect the debt.